c-layer/contracts/README.md

 ### C-Layer token

-Currently, the C-Layer supports the tokenization of the following assets: Bond, Equity, Payment and Utility.
+Currently, the C-Layer supports the tokenization of the following assets: Bonds, Equity, Payment and Utility.
 All tokens are evolving around the concept of the CToken.

 The CToken extends the ERC20 standard with the following features: